How Does Your Liver Heal Itself after Alcohol-induced Damage?

 When is Liver Repair Treatment Necessary?

 Liver repair treatment is necessary before the damage progresses.
-Unfortunately, alcohol-related liver disease frequently has no symptoms until it has progressed to the point where your liver is unable to function properly.
+Unfortunately, alcohol-related liver disease often has no symptoms until it has progressed to the point where your liver cannot function properly.
 This is why you have to seek medical checkups regularly to detect any early symptoms of damage.